XuminGaoGithub/XuminGaoGithub.github.io/_pages/Spot_based_studies.md

 <h3>Acknowledgements</h3>
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-This work was supported by the Engineering and Physical Sciences Research Council and AgriFoRwArdS CDT [EP/S023917/1].
+This work was supported by the Engineering and Physical Sciences Research Council [EP/S023917/1], AgriFoRwArdS CDT and BBRO.
 Thanks to the support of the University of Lincoln.
 </p>